How?

 Executing, Analysing, Testing.

-With this approach to Experimentation, underpinned by Design Thinking and Value Engineering, a Vibe Coding process can be incorporated in an Experimentation app: reinforcing best practices by creating a solution that embraces the following Entities (Objects):
+With this approach to Experimentation, underpinned by Design Thinking and Value Engineering, a process can be incorporated in an Experimentation app: reinforcing best practices by creating a solution that embraces the following Entities (Objects):

 Models